Last Updated on February 18, 2026 by Shannon

 Tips for Making Frozen Dog Treats

-If you are using silicone ice cube trays, placing them on a cookie sheet before filling them will make it easier to carry them to the freezer.
+Place silicone molds on a cookie sheet before filling so they’re easier to carry to the freezer.

-While I try to share recipes that only use dog-safe ingredients, I am not a vet.
-If you have any questions as to what is safe for your dog, or how much of a food to give them, please check with your vet as they will know best.
+While I try to share recipes made with dog-safe ingredients, I am not a veterinarian.
+If you have questions about what your dog can safely eat or portion sizes, please consult your vet.